fheng/golang-intro/chapter-three.md

 import "fmt"

 func main (){
-    captains := make([]string,3) //notice the second arg here, this is the initial length captains[0] = "Picard"
+    captains := make([]string,3) //notice the second arg here, this is the initial length and is required in the case of a slice captains[0] = "Picard"
     captains[1] = "Janeway"
     captains[2] = "Kirk"